 Treasury Notes: An interest-bearing coupon security issued by the U.S. Treasury with initial maturities between one and ten years, to finance the national debt.

+U.S. Agency Obligations: Some credit agencies (such as the Government National Mortgage Association) re owned and directed by the federal government and their debt obligations are backed by the full faith and credit of the U.S. government.
+Other federal agencies, referred to as government sponsored enterprises, are not guaranteed by the full faith and credit of the U.S. Government.
+These agencies presumably have de facto backing by the federal government and include the Federal Farm Credit Banks, the Federal National Mortgage Association (Fannie Mae) and the Federal Home Loan Mortgage Corporation (Freddie Mac).

+U.S. Securities and Exchange Commission: Agency created by Congress to protect investors in securities transactions by administering securities legislation.

+Variable Rate Securities: (sometimes called an “adjustable” or a “floating” rate securities), are bonds whose interest rate fluctuates over time because it is based on an underlying benchmark interest rate or index that changes periodically.
+These instruments provide protection against rising interest rates but pay lower yields than fixed rate notes.

 Weighted Average: A proportional average in which each item’s value compared to the total of all items is to be averaged is assigned a weight.
 These weightings determine the relative importance of each quantity on the average.
 Weightings are the equivalent of having many like items with the same value involved in the average.
-For example if an investor purchases one hundred (100) shares at a cost of one dollar and fifty cents ($1.50) per share and twenty five (25) shares at a cost of two dollars per share, the weighted average cost of these one hundred twenty five (125) shares is one dollar and sixty cents ($1.60).
+For example, if an investor purchases one hundred (100) shares at a cost of one dollar and fifty cents ($1.50) per share and twenty-five (25) shares at a cost of two dollars per share, the weighted average cost of these one hundred twenty-five (125) shares is one dollar and sixty cents ($1.60).

 Yield: The earnings returned annually divided by the purchase price on an investment, expressed as an annual percentage.